 Certain pronouncements were issued by the IASB or the IFRS Interpretations Committee that are mandatory for accounting periods beginning on or after January 1, 2013 or later periods.
-The following new standards, amendments and interpretations that have been adopted in these interim financial statements have had an effect on the Company's future results and financial position.
+The following new standards, amendments and interpretations have been adopted in these interim financial statements.

-• IFRS 10 Consolidated Financial Statements
+IFRS 10 Consolidated Financial Statements

-IFRS 10 builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the condensed consolidated interim financial statements of the parent company.
+IFRS 10 builds on existing principles by identifying the concept of control as the determining factor in whether an entity should be included within the consolidated interim financial statements of the parent company.
 The standard provides additional guidance to assist in the determination of control where this is difficult to assess.
-The adoption of this standard did not have a material impact on the condensed consolidated interim financial statements.
+The adoption of this standard did not have a material impact on the condensed consolidated financial statements.